-On the contrary, the implementation of astrological market trading rules and strategies inspired by astrological data associations will quickly spoil the rule set and the behaviour of market participants so these algorithms are not really suited for stock market predictions unless a very small number of participants are aware of such predictive algorithms and are keeping said algorithms secret (which can only work for so long before the cat is out of the bag and everybody else starts using them).
+On the contrary, the implementation of astrological market trading rules and strategies inspired by astrological data associations will quickly spoil the rule set and the behavior of market participants so these algorithms are not really suited for stock market predictions unless a very small number of participants are aware of such predictive algorithms and people are keeping these algorithm secrets (which can only work for so long before the cat is out of the bag and everybody else starts using these).

 This kind of technology is traditionally divided into a three steps process:

-The second step is called the Galadriel analysis where policies and strategies are studied in order to minimize negative SD (Ro) events and promote positive SD (Tau) events against the trends identified by the Sauron analysis.
+The second step is called the Galadriel analysis where policies and strategies are examined in order to minimize negative SD (Ro) events and promote positive SD (Tau) events against the trends identified by the Sauron analysis.

 Lastly the Frodo part revolves around practical ways to implement relevant policies identified above and deliver a desired improved system behavior.

-A new substrata with a new set of rules is at play, the only way to furthermore refine and optimize the new system behaviour is to wait for it to mature and stabilize its rules and performance to a maturity stage and then gather enough system data for long enough time spans in order to start another iteration of the system optimization process highlighted above.
+A new substrata with a new set of rules is at play, the only way to furthermore refine and optimize the new system behavior is to wait for it to mature and stabilize participant behavior (system maturity phase) and then gather enough system data for long enough time spans in order to start another iteration of the system optimization process highlighted above.

 We know the how but what about the why?

 If such a software can indeed identify astrological trends within datasets (assuming astrological trends are indeed at play within human behaviors) then the next question would be why are human or natural processes influenced by planetary relative positions?

-Whilst the answer to this is everybody’s guess, my personal explanation revolves around the concept of “light quality”.
+Whilst the subject can easily become everybody’s guess, my personal explanation revolves around the concept of “light quality”.

-The Sun provides a steady quality of light and spectrum, the presence of other bodies reflecting more or less light back to Earth with different angles and at different radiation intensities and colors (even though very feeble ones when compared to the Sun’s), well all these additional light sources from within the solar system add a flavor to the light quality we are exposed and provide a certain “flavor of the moment”.
+Whilst the Sun provides a steady quality of light and spectrum, the presence of other bodies reflecting more or less light back at the Earth with different angles and at different colors (even though very feeble ones when compared to the Sun’s), well all these additional light sources from within the solar system add a flavor to the light quality we are exposed and provide a certain “flavor of the moment”.